vitalii-heiko/my-bike-landing/README.md

   # Description:

-  It's a simple landing page that can be used as an ayu online store page in some other way
+  It's a simple landing page that can be used as an online store page in some other way

 ## Used technologies:
   * HTML